A to Z in Banking

 Restructuring of frauds/willful defaulters (Master Circular - Prudential norms on Income Recognition, Asset Classification and Provisioning pertaining to Advances dt 02.04.2024)

 Borrowers who have committed frauds/ malfeasance/ willful default will remain ineligible for restructuring.
-However, in cases where the existing promoters are replaced by new promoters24, and the borrower company is totally delinked from such erstwhile promoters/management, lenders may take a view on restructuring such accounts based on their viability, without prejudice to the continuance of criminal action against the erstwhile promoters/management.
+However, in cases where the existing promoters are replaced by new promoters, and the borrower company is totally delinked from such erstwhile promoters/management, lenders may take a view on restructuring such accounts based on their viability, without prejudice to the continuance of criminal action against the erstwhile promoters/management.

 Categories of NPAs